-Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
-In addition, have the oil seals of the master cylinder and caliper as well as the brake hoses replaced at the intervals listed below or whenever they are damaged or leaking.
+Have a Yamaha dealer change the brake fluid at the intervals specified in the NOTE after the periodic maintenance and lubrication chart.
+In addition, have the oil seals of the master cylinders and calipers as well as the brake hoses replaced at the intervals listed below or whenever they are damaged or leaking

-- Oil seals: Replace every two years. - Brake hoses: Replace every four years.
+- Oil seals Replace every two years. - Brake hoses Replace every four years.